Things to think about before you arrive in London

-The Police in the UK are friendly and approachable, don’t be intimidated by them.
+Most importantly, the Police in the UK are friendly and approachable, don’t be intimidated by them.

 Make sure you have travel and property insurance that covers you abroad.
 Check to see if you need medical insurance too.
 Keep a photocopy of your travel documents and passport’s data page and any visa information in a safe place.